Shubham-Bhoite/Maven-Guide/README.md

   3.Maven Tool Window:
   - IntelliJ provides a Maven tool window where you can run Maven goals, view the lifecycle, and manage dependencies directly from the IDE.

+- ### Eclipse :

+  1.Installing the Maven Plugin:
+  - Eclipse requires the m2e plugin for Maven integration, though many versions of Eclipse come with this plugin pre-installed.
+  - To install it manually: Help → Eclipse Marketplace → Search for "m2e" → Install.

+  2.Creating a Maven Project:
+  - Go to File → New → Project → Maven → Maven Project.
+  - Follow the wizard to set up your project, specifying details like GroupId, ArtifactId, and packaging type.

+  3.Importing a Maven Project:
+  - If you have an existing Maven project, import it by selecting File → Import → Maven → Existing Maven Projects, then point to the directory containing the pom.xml.

+  4.Maven Integration:
+  - Eclipse provides a "Maven" perspective that allows you to run Maven commands, manage dependencies, and configure the build lifecycle from within the IDE.